“Life without exercise makes you tired, stiff and fat”

 Resistance training makes fat loss and comfortable weight maintenance so much easier.
 The more muscle you have the faster you burn through food and fat.

-Like stretching and Pilates and Yoga help prevent injury, enhance range of motion, reduce stiffness, and limit aches and pains.
+3. FLEXIBILITY Training like stretching and Pilates & Yoga help prevent injury, enhance range of motion, reduce stiffness, and limit aches and pains.

 When we decide to begin exercising, many of us will rush out and join a gym or buy costly exercise equipment with a vow to working out every day.
 We go to the gym once or twice, use the equipment a couple of times and then quickly lose motivation.
 The gym membership gathers dust and the exercise equipment is confined to the back of a closet.
 Exercise doesn’t need to be such an all or nothing commitment.
 If you haven’t exercised before or you’ve tried an exercise program in the past and been unable to stick with it, it’s important not to set unrealistic goals.
 Committing to exercise for an hour a day in a gym may be too challenging at first, whereas committing to 10 minutes just three or four times a week is more manageable.
 Once these short windows of activity become a habit and you start experiencing the benefits, it’s easier to progress to the next level.